 - I haven’t tried it but you might want to use pbrt-parser in order to minimize time spent on scene parsing.

 - Monitor your system with HWiNFO.
 HWiNFO is amazing & free hardware monitoring application.
-I use it to record logs with many useful data that could be afterwards viewed using Generic Log Viewer.
+You can use it to record logs and then inspect them using Generic Log Viewer.

 I hope this was helpful and you will enjoy benchmarking with this beautiful production scene.
 If you want to run this on another computer, it is now just a matter of copying data set and binaries.

 If you are interested in how Threadripper 3970X performed in my tests, here are some quick thoughts.

 I was using Asus ROG Zenith II Extreme motherboard and Noctua NH-U14S TR4-SP3.
 They are both excellent in my opinion.
 I have done tests with PBO both disabled and enabled and was satisfied to see how well (and stable) PBO performed.
 For more information on PBO take a look at this article by AMD.